 At the heart of everything you do and everything you achieve, will sit your marketing plans.

-From the tactics you’re using, to your website and use of social media channels, each individual element needs to be covered by your KPIs.
+From the tactics you’re using to your website and use of social media channels, each individual element needs to be covered by your KPIs.

 Begin by thinking about the goals that have been set and the marketing mix you’re using.
-Both these things will have an impact on how you measure your progress.
+Both of these things will have an impact on how you measure your progress.